ABHC/SERGE/doc/Coding_standards/python-coding-standards.md

 ## Terminology

 A *variable* is an element containing alphanumeric values.
 A variable can contain one or more other variables.
-A variable has a *type* that is determined by what it contains (numbers, texts, variables).
+A variable has a *type* determined by what it contains (numbers, texts, variables).
 A variable containing other variables has one of the following types: *list*, *tuple* or *dictionary*.

 A *logic gate* is an instruction containing the logical operators _if_, _else_, _and_, _or_, _not_.
 A *loop* is an instruction containing the _for_ and _while_ operators.